-At the auditions you will be considered for specific SCHOLARSHIPS and entrance to the BFA program.
+At the auditions and interviews, you will be considered for specific scholarships and entrance to the BFA program.
 In order to receive a scholarship you must have been accepted to MSU by the date outlined on your scholarship notification.

-The Department of Theatre acting faculty is looking for students who display potential in a professional acting career in theatre and film.
-The department prepares actors for a life of varying possibilities that include stage, screen and other media outlets.
+Michigan State University’s Department of Theatre looks for students that display potential for a professional acting career in theatre, film, and other media.
+The department prepares actors for a life of varying possibilities that include stage, screen, and other media outlets.
 It also prepares students for a life beyond traditional acting work as the department offers innovative and entrepreneurial opportunities different than most traditional acting programs.